james-card/NanoOs/docs/2025-02-XX_VM-Optimizations.md

 # XX-Feb-2025 - VM Optimizations

-When last we left, "Hello, world!" was taking 12 seconds to run.
+When last we left, "Hello, world!" was taking 12 seconds to run... or so I thought.
+I did some profiling and discovered that the real time was actually 13.802 seconds.
+That brought the effective clock speed of the VM down to 9.85 Hz, so we really were talking single digits here.

 I suspected that one of the issues was fseek.
 As much as I had improved it, I was still seeking forward and backward 16 MB at a time to do stack operations and program reads.
 So, I was completely ignoring the principle of locality of reference.
 Absolutely nothing was making use of the cache in the virtual memory system.

 I figured that I could gain pretty substantial performance improvements if I could avoid fseek as much as possible.
 That obviously wasn't going to be possible as long as I had the program and the stack in the same virtual memory segment.
 So, my first course of action was to decouple the two.